AASHE/django-logical-rules/README.rst

 Additional Requirements
 =======================

-If you want to use the messaging features install `Django messages framework`__.
+If you want to use the messaging features, install `Django messages framework`__.

 Configuration
 =============